Ubuntu OpenStack reference Implementation

 - Machine (kernel/ramdisk outside of image, also known as AMI)

-The OpenStack Authentication service (codenamed Keystone) provides identity, token, catalogue and policy services for use by OpenStack components.
+Keystone, the OpenStack Authentication service provides identity, token, catalogue and policy services for use by OpenStack components.
 It provides a pluggable back-end that has been designed to support various protocols (e.g. Basic Auth, OAuth, OpenID, PKI) for authentication and authorisation, allowing clients to obtain security tokens to access different cloud services.

 There are three central dashboards, covering the core OpenStack applications: